Skip to content

 Additional Field Type Required Description

-filterPlatform array No When the enableNativeUserResource function is enabled, uniapp on iOS will automatically collect network request data initiated through system APIs.
-To avoid duplicate data collection, you can add the filterPlatform: ["ios"] parameter when using gc.request to disable manual data collection on the iOS platform.
+filterPlatform array No When the enableNativeUserResource function is enabled, uniapp on iOS will automatically collect network request data initiated through system API.
+To avoid duplicate data collection, you can add filterPlatform: ["ios"] parameter when using gc.request to disable manual data collection on iOS platform.

-Manually call startResource, stopResource, addResource to implement, you can refer to the implementation of GCRequest.js
+Manually call startResource, stopResource, addResource to implement, refer to GCRequest.js implementation

 API - startResource